heathermiller/dist-prog-book/chapter/8/big-data.md

 ### 1.2.2 Pig Latin
-Pig Latin {% cite olston2008pig --file big-data%} is a programming model built on top of MapReduce to provide declarative description.
+Pig Latin {% cite olston2008pig --file big-data%} is a programming model built on top of MapReduce to provide a declarative description.
 Different from Hive, who has SQL-like syntax, the goal of Pig Latin is to attract experienced programmers to perform ad-hoc analysis on big data and allow programmers to write execution logic by a sequence of steps.
-For example, suppose we have a table urls: `(url, category, pagerank)`.
-The following is a simple SQL query that finds, for each suciently large category, the average pagerank of high-pagerank urls in that category.
+For example, suppose we have a table URLs: `(url, category, pagerank)`.
+The following is a simple SQL query that finds, for each sufficiently large category, the average pagerank of high-pagerank URLs in that category.

 ```
 SELECT category, AVG(pagerank)